 What is calcific tendinitis?

 Calcific tendinitis occurs when calcium deposits builds up in the tendons.
 Calcific tendinitis most often occurs in the shoulders.
 Calcific tendinitis can happen in elbows, wrists, hands, hips, knees or feet as well.
-The age group of people who gets calcific tendinitis are between 30 and 50 years old.
-Calcific tendinitis happens more in women than men.

 What causes calcific tendinitis?

 Calcific tendinitis is a process whereby calcium deposits are buildup and cause a chemical reaction with other tissues in the tendon to cause pain.
 In the shoulder, the calcium deposits is usually accumulated inside the rotator cuff.

 What are the symptoms of a calcific tendinitis?

 You may experience pain and stiffness that often come and goes and usually lasts for 1 to 2 months.
 You may find it difficult to sleep at night due to the pain.

 How is calcific tendinitis diagnosed?